-For inquiries about graduate opportunities within the masters (MES or MRP) and doctoral (PhD) degrees through SERS (University of Waterloo) please contact me at email@example.com.
-For graduate opportunities as SES (Royal Roads University) while I’m a Visiting Professor (2020-2021), please contact me at Sarah.firstname.lastname@example.org.
+For inquiries about graduate opportunities within the masters (MES or MRP) and doctoral (PhD) degrees through SERS (University of Waterloo) please contact me at firstname.lastname@example.org.
+For graduate opportunities through SES (Royal Roads University), please contact me at Sarah.email@example.com.
 It is best to contact me in early January or sooner for the following September start.

 Graduate students receive financial support in the form of University of Waterloo/departmental teaching assistantships.
 I actively assist my students to prepare their scholarship proposals, and when funding permits hire students for graduate research assistantships to help cover some research and field expenses.